bokkypoobah/FxxxLandRush/Purchasing.md

 * Click *Access*
 * Under *Read / Write Contract*, select **approveAndCall**
 * In the *spender* field, enter the desired **FxxxLandRush** address (see table above)
 * In the *tokens* field, enter the number of GZE tokens used to purchase one or more parcels of land.
-Refer to the *Cost* section above to determine the number of GZE tokens require to purchase a single parcel of land.
+Refer to the *Cost* section above to determine the number of GZE tokens required to purchase a single parcel of land.
 Multiples of this number can be specified to purchase multiple parcels of land.
 Add a few percent more on top of this number to cater for changes in the exchange rate.
-Only the correct amounts will be used to purchase the one (or multiple) parcels of land
+Only the correct amounts will be used to purchase the one (or multiple) parcels of land, and any excess will be refunded.
 * Leave the *_data* field blank
 * Click *Write*
 * Select your desired method to access your wallet, and execute the transaction.